-Forest for Cornwall has been successful in securing new funding from Defra - read about our new schemes on the Woodland Creation Partnership Fund page
+Forest for Cornwall has been successful in securing new funding from Defra - read about what you can apply for on the Woodland Creation Partnership Fund page

 Any tree planting that has been carried out in Cornwall since December 2019 can count towards the Forest for Cornwall.
 (As long as they were not planted as part of a planning condition or other statutory requirement.)
 We have an active ‘Pipeline’ of projects planned.
-Let us know about your tree planting activity on our Contact Us form so that it can become part of the Forest for Cornwall.
+Let us know about your tree planting activity on our Contact Us form so that we can register your contribution to a carbon neutral future for Cornwall.

 Forest for Cornwall support landowners, farmers and businesses with: